Decentralized-ID/decentralized-id.github.io/README.md

 #### #Rebooting-Web-Of-Trust

-The first [RWoT](http://www.WebOfTrust.info)[[g]](https://github.com/WebOfTrustInfo/)  workshop was held in [November of 2015](https://github.com/WebOfTrustInfo/rebooting-the-web-of-trust), attracting the likes of Vitalik Buterin, Peter Todd, Gregory Maxwell, Joel Dietz, Christopher Allen, and Jon Callas, [according to Andreas Antonopolis](https://news.bitcoin.com/andreas-antonopoulos-case-reputation-identity-systems/).
+The first [RWoT](http://www.WebOfTrust.info)[[g]](https://github.com/WebOfTrustInfo/)  workshop was held during [November 2015](https://github.com/WebOfTrustInfo/rebooting-the-web-of-trust); attracting the likes of Vitalik Buterin, Peter Todd, Gregory Maxwell, Joel Dietz, Christopher Allen, and Jon Callas, [according to Andreas Antonopolis](https://news.bitcoin.com/andreas-antonopoulos-case-reputation-identity-systems/).

 >The Web of Trust is a buzzword for a new model of decentralized self-sovereign identity.
 It’s a phrase that dates back almost twenty-five years, the classic definition derives from PGP.